SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/fedex/add-fedex-shipping-account.md

 > 🚧 *Important*
 >
-> \_Before setting up the shipping account, make sure yo have the following information:
+> Before setting up the shipping account, make sure yo have the following information:
 >
 > * The 9-digit FedEx carrier account number.
-> * The exact shipping address that you have provided to FedEx.
+> * The exact shipping address that you have provided to FedEx as this information is validated via the Address Validation API.
+If the address does not match, then a corresponding error message is displayed.